Ankr-network/ankr-docs/docs/Earn/bridge/bridge-tokens.md

 ## Finish Bridge

-*Finish Bridge* allows you to get back to the bridging process if anything failed.
+The *Finish Bridge* functionality allows you to get back to the bridging process if anything failed.

 Brinding process may fail due to:
 * You navigating away from the Bridge page anytime during the process.